linux-system-roles/network/README.md

 - For initscripts it is the same as `ifup {{name}}`.

-State `up` also supports an optional integer argument `wait`. `wait: 0` will only initiate the activation but not wait until the device is fully connected.
+State `up` also supports an optional integer setting `wait`. `wait: 0` will only initiate the activation but not wait until the device is fully connected.
 Connection will complete in the background, for example after a DHCP lease was received. `wait: <SECONDS>` is a timeout for how long we give the device to activate.
-The default is `wait: -1` which uses a suitable timeout.
-Note that this argument only makes sense for NetworkManager.
+The default is using a suitable timeout.
+Note that this setting is only supported by NetworkManager.
 **TODO** `wait` different from zero is not yet implemented.

 Note that state `up` always re-activates the profile and possibly changes the